azurenoops/terraform-overlays-baseline/docs/deployment/prerequisites.md

 - **Knowledge of Azure Landing Zones**: This project involves deploying and managing Azure Landing Zones resources.
 Familiarity with Azure Landing Zones and its concepts is recommended.

+- **Knowledge of Azure Policy**: This project involves deploying and managing Azure Policy resources.
+Familiarity with Azure Policy and its concepts is recommended.

+- **Knowledge of Azure Sentinel**: This project involves deploying and managing Azure Sentinel resources.
+Familiarity with Azure Sentinel and its concepts is recommended.

 - **GitHub Actions**: You need to have a GitHub account and a repository to deploy the Mission Enclave Landing Zone.

 This requires the following:

-* A user that is Global Admin in the Microsoft Entra ID
+- A user that is Global Admin in the Microsoft Entra ID

-* Elevation of privileges of this user which grants him/her the “User Access Administrator” permission at the tenant root scope
+- Elevation of privileges of this user which grants him/her the “User Access Administrator” permission at the tenant root scope

-* An explicit roleAssignment (RBAC) made at the tenant root scope via CLI or PowerShell (Note: There’s no portal UX to make this roleAssignment)
+- An explicit roleAssignment (RBAC) made at the tenant root scope via CLI or PowerShell (Note: There’s no portal UX to make this roleAssignment)

 ## Elevate Access to manage Azure resources in the directory